Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Preliminaries and System Overview

 The objective of each robot is to achieve shape formation for the entire robot swarms through local distance and displacement measurements.
 To achieve this, we design an integration strategy including relative position estimation, shape localization agreement, and shape formation control.
 The overall system architecture is illustrated in Fig.~\ref{overview}.
-The first step involves designing a concurrent-learning based estimator to estimate relative positions to neighboring robots (see Fig.~\ref{overview}A and Section \ref{Sec_localization}).

-The second step is to design an agreement protocol to locate the desired shape which is marked by the initial position of the seed robot (see Fig.~\ref{overview}B and Section \ref{Sec_agreement}).
-The final step is to devise a behavior-based control law to achieve shape formation task and, meanwhile, enhance the localization (see Fig.~\ref{overview}C and Section \ref{control}).